-The Bank's capital management policies and practices ensure that the Bank has sufficient capital to cover the risk associated with its activities.
-The capital management framework of the Bank comprises four interdependent activities: Capital Assessment, Risk Appetite/Capital Target, Capital Planning and Reporting/Monitoring.
-The Bank regularly monitors and assesses its current risk profile in the most important business areas and for the most important risk types.
-Risk appetite sets out the level of risk the Bank is willing to take in pursuit of its business objectives.
+The Group's capital management policies and practices ensure that the Group has sufficient capital to cover the risk associated with its activities.
+The capital management framework of the Group comprises four interdependent activities: Capital Assessment, Risk Appetite/Capital Target, Capital Planning and Reporting/Monitoring.
+The Group regularly monitors and assesses its current risk profile in the most important business areas and for the most important risk types.
+Risk appetite sets out the level of risk the Group is willing to take in pursuit of its business objectives.

 Capital requirements are defined by two external bodies: the European Council and the FME.
 The basis of the requirements of both bodies is the CRD IV.
 The regulatory minimum capital requirement under the CRD IV is 8 per cent. of Risk Weighted Assets ("RWA") for credit risk, market risk and operational risk.
+The Capital

-The Capital Adequacy Requirement ("CAR") is reviewed by the FME in the Supervisory Review and Evaluation Process ("SREP").
-The FME also requires the Bank to maintain a minimum core Tier 1 capital ratio of 12 per cent.
+Adequacy Requirement ("CAR") is reviewed by the FME in the Supervisory Review and Evaluation Process ("SREP").
+The FME also requires the Group to maintain a minimum core Tier 1 capital ratio of 12 per cent.

-The Bank uses the standardised approach in measuring Pillar I risks.
-The ICAAP under Pillar II is the Bank's calculation of its solvency need (as a percentage of RWA) and is based on economic capital calculations, stress tests and results of the SREP.
-The economic capital requirement at the end of 2013 was 13.7 per cent.
-Including capital buffers the Group's internal assessment was 15.1 per cent. as at 31 December 2013.
-In the latest SREP process, based on year-end 2012, the FME determined the CAR to be 16.7 per cent. (which replaces the 19.5 per cent. requirement determined by the FME in the previous SREP process, based on year-end 2011).

-The Bank's equity at 31 December 2013 amounted to ISK 241 billion, equivalent to 21.0 per cent. (compared to 20.8 per cent. as at 31 December 2012) of total assets, according to the consolidated statement of financial position.
-The Capital Adequacy ratio calculated in accordance with Article 84 of Act No. 161/2002 on

-Financial Undertakings was 26.7 per cent. at 31 December 2013.
-According to this Act, this ratio may not fall below 8 per cent.
+The Group's capital requirements are defined in Icelandic law and regulations, on the one hand, and by the FME, on the other.
+The requirements are based on the European legal framework for capital requirements (CRD) implementing the Basel framework.
+The regulatory minimum capital requirement under Pillar I of the Basel framework is 8 per cent. of risk weighted assets ("RWA") for credit risk, market risk and operational risk.
+In conformity with Pillar II of the Basel framework, the Group annually assesses its own capital needs through ICAAP.
+The ICAAP results are subsequently reviewed by the FME in the Supervisory Review and Evaluation Process ("SREP").
+The Group uses the standardised approach in measuring Pillar I risks.
+The ICAAP under Pillar II is the Group's calculation of its solvency need (as a percentage of RWA) and is based on economic capital calculations, stress tests and results of the SREP.
+The economic capital requirement at end of 2014 was 14.1 per cent.
+In the latest SREP, based on data from 31 December 2013, the FME determined the minimum capital requirement for the Group to be 15.8 per cent. of RWA (as at 31 December 2012: 16.7 per cent. of RWA), consisting of the 8 per cent. regulatory capital requirement under Pillar I and a 7.8 per cent. capital requirement under Pillar II.
+Moreover, forthcoming Icelandic legislation, implementing the CRD IV capital requirements, is expected to require the Group to hold capital buffers in addition to the existing capital requirements.
+The Bank's equity at 31 December 2014 amounted to ISK 251 billion (compared to ISK 241 billion at year-end 2013), equivalent to 22.8 per cent. (compared to 21.0 per cent. as at 31 December 2013) of total assets, according to the Consolidated Statement of Financial Position.
+The Capital Adequacy ratio calculated in accordance with Article 84 of Act No. 161/2002 on Financial Undertakings, was 29.5 per cent. as at 31 December 2014.
+Under the Act, the minimum requirement for this ratio is 8 per cent.